HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking whether package 'scMerge' can be installed ...
-WARNING
-    ```
-    Found the following significant warnings:
-      Warning: replacing previous import 'SingleCellExperiment::as.matrix' by 'proxy::as.matrix' when loading 'scMerge'
-    See '/home/hb/repositories/matrixStats/revdep/checks/scMerge/new/scMerge.Rcheck/00install.out' for details.
-    ```

-*   checking data for non-ASCII characters ...
-WARNING
-    ```
-      Error in names(object) <- nm :
-        invalid to use names()<- on an S4 object of class 'SimpleList'
-      Error loading dataset 'example_sce':
-       Error in .requirePackage(package) :
-        unable to find required package 'SingleCellExperiment'

-      The dataset(s) may use package(s) not declared in the DESCRIPTION file.
-    ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is 12.8Mb
-      sub-directories of 1Mb or more:
-        data   1.6Mb
-        doc    1.3Mb
-        libs   9.5Mb
-    ```

 *   checking R code for possible problems ...
 NOTE
     ```
     make_para_gn_parallel: no visible binding for global variable ‘i’
     Undefined global functions or variables:
       i
-    ```

-*   checking contents of 'data' directory ...
-NOTE
-    ```
-    Output for data("example_sce", package = "scMerge"):
-      Creating a generic function for ‘drop’ from package ‘base’ in package ‘IRanges’
-      Creating a generic function for ‘runmed’ from package ‘stats’ in package ‘IRanges’
-      Creating a generic function for ‘chartr’ from package ‘base’ in package ‘IRanges’
-      Creating a generic function for ‘toupper’ from package ‘base’ in package ‘IRanges’
-      Creating a generic function for ‘tolower’ from package ‘base’ in package ‘IRanges’
-      Creating a generic function for ‘sub’ from package ‘base’ in package ‘IRanges’
-      Creating a generic function for ‘gsub’ from package ‘base’ in package ‘IRanges’
-      Creating a generic function for ‘smoothEnds’ from package ‘stats’ in package ‘IRanges’
     ```

 # scone